 Ventura criminal defense lawyer John Murray has successfully defended numerous clients charged with violating a restraining order under California Penal Code 273.6 PC.
 Mr. Murray represents clients at the Ventura Hall of Justice, the Van Nuys courthouse, the Pasadena courthouse, the Burbank courthouse, the Glendale courthouse, the Lancaster courthouse, the San Fernando courthouse, and the Criminal Courts Building.

 People v.
 Brindley (1965) 236 Cal.App.2d Supp.
-925, 927-928. ("'You are instructed that in order to find a defendant guilty of willful disobedience to a court order [such as a California retraining order], in the absence of the defendant actually having read the order or having had it read to him, you must find that the defendant had a reasonable amount of time or opportunity in which to gain actual knowledge of the contents of the order.")
+925, 927-928. ("'You are instructed that in order to find a defendant guilty of willful disobedience to a court order [such as a California restraining order], in the absence of the defendant actually having read the order or having had it read to him, you must find that the defendant had a reasonable amount of time or opportunity in which to gain actual knowledge of the contents of the order.")

 See California Code of Civil Procedure 527.6 -- Harassment; temporary restraining order and injunction; procedure; domestic violence; support person; costs and attorney fees; punishment, endnote 4, above.